Aftercare

 How should I prepare for my appointment?

-Prior to your appointment you can take a few helpful steps:
+Before your appointment you can take a few helpful steps:

 ☆ Gently exfoliate the skin in the tattoo area up to 2 days before your appointment.